 FIRST SUCCESSFUL EGG LAYING IN MURCIA IN OVER 100 YEARS

 The first documented successful laying of Loggerhead sea turtles since the late 19th century took place within the region of Murcia.
 In summer 2019, a nest of Loggerhead turtles was identified on Cala Arturo beach and in the summer of 2020, the baby turtles had grown to a weight of 1 kilogram.
 This growth makes them less exposed to predatory animals such as birds and fish, therefore increasing their chance at survival in the wilderness.

 Due to such growth, 21 of the confinement-born specimens were released back into their natural habitat in October 2020, of which three were continuously observed using satellite technology to monitor their behaviour and to assist with conservation of the species.
 After only two days of being released back into the wild, the young turtles had travelled over 300 kilometres, despite only weighing one kilogram.

-Marine life is consistently threated by an array of varying factors; whether due to ocean plastic pollution, poaching and illegal trade, bycatching and overfishing.
+Marine life is consistently threatened by an array of varying factors; whether due to ocean plastic pollution, poaching and illegal trade, bycatching, and overfishing.
 Fishing in international waters is of particular concern, as it is simultaneously ecologically destructive and economically unprofitable.
 Consequently, this leads to further issues such as exploited labour, human rights abuse, and illegal, unregulated, and underreported catch.